jmeas/Shepherd/README.md

 ###Authentication

 The authentication util works with data stored in `.json` files.
+I can't say that I would suggest you to use `Json` for storing secure user data; I'm just using it temporarily as I build the Authentication class.

+####Cookie Based Sessions

+Though Shepherd uses `Json`, the rest of its authentication is fairly robust.

 ###Tools

 The Tools util provides a number of static commonly-used PHP functions.
+A list of those is coming soon.